SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 </resource>
 ~~~

-Since our application is using a JMS Topic we also need to add the configuration for that by adding the following at the `<-- TODO: Add JMS Topic here -->` comment
+Since our application is using a JMS Topic we also need to add the configuration for that by adding the following at the `<-- TODO: Add JMS Topic definition here -->` comment

 ~~~xml
 <resource>